YinJC/uk-tex-faq/FAQ-tradesyms.md

----
-layout: page
-title: How to get copyright, trademark, etc.
+# How to get copyright, trademark, etc.
----

 The ''
 [Comprehensive symbol list](./FAQ-symbols.html)'', lists